5 Lessons on Debt You Won’t Learn in School

 As you pay off your debt and put money toward savings, you can watch your net worth number go from negative to positive.
 It took mine a year after I paid off my debt to reach positive numbers.

 A positive net worth means your assets exceed your liabilities, this will reflect positively on your credit score and as I implied in the beginning of this article (and throughout the post) the more money you have (assets in this case), the more choices/opportunities you’ll have.

-5. Too much debt hurts your credit score
+Too much debt can hurt your credit score.

 While having a variety of debt (loans, mortgages, credit cards) on your report can be good for your credit score, too much of one debt can be detrimental to your score.

 This is especially true if you have maxed out all of your credit cards, have late payments on record, and have multiple inquiries on your report.

 According to myfico.com, your overall credit score is calculated using these 5 categories:

 - Payment history